matsengrp/dpvt/README.md

 The output values are arranged to correspond to edges in preorder traversal order.

+### TransformerEncoderTraversal

+This Pytorch module inherits from `TraverseNN` and changes the order of the steps described for this module to first aggregate per-site information at every node of a tree (step 3.) and then use the learned features for the tree traversal (step 2.).

 ### TraverseMaxPooling

 This model is very similar to `TraverseNN`, but we replace step 3. with a simpler aggregation method.